 The battle opened with an intense three-day American naval bombardment that mainly proved ineffective.
 Before a single American landed on the island, the Japanese spent years creating a network of underground tunnels and defenses.
 Japanese General Tadamichi Kuribayashi had two objectives for defending Iwo Jima: killing ten Americans for every Japanese soldier and fighting to the death.
 On February 19, 1945, the first waves of Americans hit the beach.
 Despite being under constant fire from all over the island, about 30,000 U.S. Marines established a beachhead by the end of the first day.

 By February 23, after heroic and bloody fighting, the Americans took the summit of 550-foot Mount Suribachi.
 An American flag was raised on top of it.
-Believing the flag was too small and could not be seen from below, American Colonel Chandler Johnson ordered the flag to be taken down and a larger one put in its place.
+Believing the flag was too small and could not be seen from below, American Colonel Chandler Johnson ordered it to be taken down and a larger one put in its place.
 American photographer Joe Rosenthal of the Associated Press, along with Marine photographer Bob Campbell and Marine videographer William Genaust, managed to get to the top of Mount Suribachi in time to witness the second flag-raising.
 Rosenthal took his famous photo at precisely the right time, while Genaust caught the moment on video.

 Below is the video of the second flag-raising on Iwo Jima: